npm/npmo-docs/troubleshooting/faq.md

 ## What is npmo/npm On-Site, and how is it related to npme/npm Enterprise?

-The first version of npm Enterprise that used Replicated and Docker was called npm On-Site, which was released around September 2015.
-In April 2016, npm On-Site was rebranded back to npm Enterprise. npm On-Site is literally the same product as npm Enterprise, just an older version.
+The first version of npm Enterprise did not use Docker or Replicated, but it only supported a small range of platforms.
+Around August 2015, the product was refactored to leverage Replicated and Docker, significantly expanding the range of supported platforms, and was soon renamed to npm On-Site.
+Over time we discovered the On-Site name was confusing, and so in April 2016 we rebranded npm On-Site back to npm Enterprise.

+npm On-Site is literally the same product as npm Enterprise, just an older version.
 Similarly, the `npmo` bin was renamed to `npme` and has been deprecated.

 If you're currently running npm On-Site, please use the [How do I upgrade npm Enterprise?](#how-do-i-upgrade-npm-enterprise) answer to upgrade to npm Enterprise, and make sure to migrate Replicated to version 2.
 You should also replace the `npmo` bin on your host with `npme` via the following: